gwake42/gemini-proxy/README.md

-Absolutely — the version I gave you is already fully Markdown-compatible!
-But just to be sure, here’s a clean version of the entire README as pure Markdown, ready to copy and paste into a file named README.md:

-⸻

 # Gemini Proxy Server 🔁✨

 A FastAPI-powered proxy that forwards requests to the Gemini API (Google’s LLM), enriched with custom context like MapsIndoors data.
 Designed for easy integration with other systems like ChatThing or web frontends.